zulip/zulip/help/quote-and-reply.md

 {tab|desktop-web}

+1. *(optional)* To quote only part of a message, select the part that you want to quote.

 {!message-actions-menu.md!}

 1. Click **Quote and reply**.

-1. *(optional)* Delete any parts of the quoted message that you don't want to forward.

 1. Select the desired destination stream or **Direct message** from the dropdown in the top left of the compose box.